dunkelmee/vb_scout/README.md

 ### Getting Started as a Manager

+Registration is invite-code gated.
+You need a manager invite code from the superadmin before you can create an account.

+1. Obtain a manager invite code from the superadmin.
-1. Open the app at `http://localhost:3004` (or your hosted URL).
+2. Open the app at `http://localhost:3004` (or your hosted URL) and click **Register**.
-2. Click **Register** and enter your name, email, password, and team name.
+3. Enter your name, email, password, invite code, and (for manager codes without a pre-assigned team) a team name.
 This creates your account, your team, and an initial active season.
+4. On first login you are guided through a brief **Onboarding** flow to finish setting up your profile.
-3. Log in.
-You land on the **Dashboard**, which shows your team's KPIs, upcoming games and trainings, and recent AI analysis highlights.
+5. You land on the **Dashboard**, which shows your team's KPIs, upcoming games and trainings, and recent AI analysis highlights.

 ---